NeilJustice/ZenUnitAndMetalMock/README.md

 // TEST2X2 defines a 2-by-2 value-parameterized test
 // that processes its typesafe variadic arguments list 2-by-2.
 // This TEST2X2 defines 16 test cases for FizzBuzz(),
-// each of which will run independently within separate instances of FizzBuzzTests.
+// each of which will run independently and sequentially within separate instances of FizzBuzzTests.
+// ZenUnit command line argument --random can be specified to run test cases in a random order.
 TEST2X2(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence,
    unsigned endNumber, const std::string& expectedFizzBuzzSequence, 1, "1",